bman46/bookings-workers/README.md

-# Cloudflare Workers OpenAPI 3.1

-This is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).

-This is an example project made to be used as a quick start into building OpenAPI compliant Workers that generates the `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.
+# Microsoft Bookings API

+This project is designed to enable a custom frontend with Microsoft 365 Bookings.
+It is designed to be OpenAPI compliant for easy integration with the frontend.

 ## Get started